rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 </pre>

 This sends a message with delivery mode 2 (persistent) and content-type "text/plain".
-See the definition of the <code>IBasicProperties</code>
-interface for more information about the available message properties.
+See the definition of the `IBasicProperties` interface for more information about the available message properties.

 In the following example, we publish a message with custom headers: